spatie/period/README.md

 Period::make(Carbon::make('2018-01-01'), Carbon::make('2018-01-02'));
 ```

-Note that as soon as a period is constructed, all further operations on it are made immutable.
+Note that as soon as a period is constructed, all further operations on it are immutable.
 There's never the danger of changing the input dates.

 ### Testing